What to do after being arrested for substance-use related driving offense

 Nearly every judge I've encountered prohibits the consumption of alcohol in OWI cases; many order this even in non-alcohol related cases.
 This can be a difficult condition to comply with if you typically consume a lot of alcohol every day.
 Consult with your physician or a treatment facility to detox successfully.
-For chronic drinkers, medical intervention may be necessary to safely wean off the stuff.
+For chronic drinkers, medical intervention may be necessary to safely wean off alcohol.
+Great strides have been made in medication assisted treatment.

 Because scheduled or random testing is often ordered, it is important to take this seriously.
 The judge is unlikely to be sympathetic to pleas that it was only one drink, or that it was taken for on a special occasion.
 These are early days in the case, so it is important to show the court that you are cooperating and build up what credibility you can if your case is a close call.